Sjors/nado-book/appendix/more_episodes.md

 In this episode, we explain what Bitcoin Improvement Proposals (BIPs) are and how the BIP process works.
 We discuss why the BIP process is a useful yet non-binding convention within Bitcoin’s technical community.

 First, we explain what a BIP is exactly— and what it isn’t.
 We also explain that only improvements to Bitcoin software that affect other projects require a BIP.
-We then dive into the history of the BIP process a little bit, noting that the format was introduced by Libbitcoin developer Amir Taaki, and later updated by Bitcoin Knots maintainer Luke-Jr.
+We then dive into the history of the BIP process a little bit, noting that the format was introduced by Libbitcoin developer Amir Taaki, and later updated by Bitcoin Knots maintainer Luke Dashjr.

 Finally, we explain how the BIP process itself works — that is, how a proposal can be turned into a BIP and eventually be implemented in software.
 We also briefly explain how the BIP process could become corrupted and why that wouldn’t be a very big deal.